eclipse-kuksa/kuksa-incubation/can-protocol-adapter/doc/configuration.md

 ### socket_can_type:
 Specifies the socket type for CAN communication, set to "SOCK_DGRAM", which is typical for datagram-based communication.
+For more information on the SocketCAN API and its parameters, please refer to the official documentation [here](https://crates.io/crates/socketcan)

 ### socket_can_protocol:
 Defines the protocol for CAN communication.
 The default is "CAN_ISOTP", which refers to the ISO-15765 standard for transport protocols, used to handle large messages across the CAN bus.